Robust stripes in the mixed-dimensional $t-J$ model

 Recently, the mixD $t-J_z$ model including solely Ising-type interactions has been analyzed~\cite{Grusdt_tJz}.
 There, an exact mapping revealed an emergent $\mathbb{Z}_2$ lattice gauge structure, which allowed to draw analogies with gauge theories and distinguish phases by emergent properties.
 The mixD $t-J_z$ model has been shown to exhibit a rich phase diagram when restricted to a single gauge sector (i.e. a fixed AFM N\'eel background), including stripes, a deconfined chargon gas as well as a meson gas, where in the latter holes form pairs at low hole concentrations and temperatures slightly above $T_c$.
 It remains to be analyzed whether a confined phase of mesonic character exists also in the mixD $t-J$ model (including spin fluctuations as well as gauge mixing in comparison to~\cite{Grusdt_tJz}), and if any conclusive connections can be drawn in the context of $\mathbb{Z}_2$ lattice gauge theories.

 \textit{Acknowledgments.---} We are thankful for valuable discussions with S. Paeckel, Z. Zhu, S. Mardazad, L. Rammelm\"uller, J. Dicke, F. Palm, M. Kebric, S. Haas, I. Bloch, T. Hilker, S. Hirthe, D. Bourgund, and P. Bojovic.
-This research was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy—EXC-2111—390814868, by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement number 948141), by the NSF through a grant for the Institute for Theoretical Atomic, Molecular, and Optical Physics at Harvard University and the Smithsonian Astrophysical Observatory, the Harvard-MIT CUA, ARO grant number W911NF-20-1-0163 and the National Science Foundation through grant number OAC-1934714.
+This research was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy—EXC-2111—390814868, by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement number 948141), by the FP7/ERC Consolidator Grant QSIMCORR, No. 771891, and by the NSF through a grant for the Institute for Theoretical Atomic, Molecular, and Optical Physics at Harvard University and the Smithsonian Astrophysical Observatory.